You know the drill by now.

-You’re drafting in Google Docs or Word.
-You hit a wall on a scene, so you open ChatGPT in another tab.
-You paste in three paragraphs of context, explain what you’re going for, and ask for help.
+You’re drafting in Google Docs or Word, you hit a wall on a scene, so you open ChatGPT in another tab.
+Paste in three paragraphs of context and explain what you’re going for, then ask for help.
 The AI gives you something decent.
-You copy the useful parts, paste them back into your manuscript, and realize the voice doesn’t match what surrounds it.
+You copy the useful parts, paste them back into your manuscript, and… the voice doesn’t match.
 Back to the chat.
 More context.
 Try again.
 Copy, paste, adjust, repeat.

 It works.
-In the same way that a screwdriver works as a pry bar when you’re out of better options.
+Like a screwdriver works as a pry bar when you don’t have better options.

 Stew Fortier watched writers go through this cycle for years.
-He had an unusual vantage point: time spent at one of the world’s top AI research labs, followed by years running a community where thousands of writers helped each other get better.
+He had an unusual vantage point, having spent time at one of the world’s top AI research labs before running a community where thousands of writers helped each other get better.
 He understood what AI could do.
 He understood what writers actually needed.
-And the distance between those two things kept bothering him.
+And the gap kept bugging him.

 From Writing Community to AI Editor

 Then he went in an unexpected direction.
-Instead of building another AI company, he co-founded Foster, a community platform where writers, editors, and subject matter experts helped each other through structured peer feedback.
+Instead of building another AI company, he co-founded Foster, a community platform where writers helped each other through structured peer feedback.
 Foster went through Y Combinator and grew into a genuine home for serious writers.
-Fortier spent years inside that community, listening to what writers struggled with, what tools they wished existed, and where the creative process kept breaking down.
+Fortier spent years inside that community listening to what writers struggled with and where the creative process kept breaking down.

-Two patterns showed up again and again.
+Two patterns kept showing up.
 First, writing is iterative.
 Nobody produces a finished piece in one pass.
 You draft, rethink, revise, restructure, and polish.
 Second, the AI tools available to writers treated writing as something you could fully delegate with the right prompt.
 “Most of the AI writing products built over the past two years do little to solve these problems,” Fortier wrote when announcing his next company.
 “They treat writing like a ‘one-shot’ activity that should be fully delegated to AI.”

 He teamed up with Stefan Li, a software engineer who’d built products at Meta, Walmart Labs, and Sony, and who had specific experience building advanced document editors.
 Together, working from Brooklyn, they started Type.ai.
 Y Combinator backed them again (Winter 2023 batch), and they raised a $2.8 million pre-seed round.
-The thesis was straightforward: stop making writers jump between a chat window and a document.
+The idea was simple.
+Stop making writers jump between a chat window and a document.
 Put the AI inside the document itself.

 A Document Editor, Not a Chatbot

 Type.ai is a document editor.
-Not a chatbot with an export button.
-Not a template engine that fills in blanks.
-A real writing environment, closer to Google Docs than to ChatGPT, where AI is woven into the surface where you work.
+Not a chatbot with an export button, and not a template engine that fills in blanks.
+It’s a real writing environment, closer to Google Docs than to ChatGPT, where AI is woven into the surface where you actually work.

-The core interaction: you’re writing, and you need help.
+The core interaction works like this.
+You’re writing, you need help.
 Maybe you’ve outlined a scene but want the AI to draft it.
-Maybe a paragraph exists but the tone is wrong.
-Maybe you need a transition between two sections that aren’t connecting.
-You press Cmd+K, type what you want, and the AI makes changes directly in your document.
-Not in a sidebar.
-Not in a chat thread.
+Maybe a paragraph exists but the tone is wrong, or you need a transition between two sections that aren’t connecting.
+You press / to open the command menu, type what you want, and the AI makes changes directly in your document.
+Not in a separate window.
 Right there, in the text, where you can see exactly what it’s proposing.

 Fortier describes the experience as sculpting.
 “Writing in Type is kind of like sculpting,” he’s written.
 “You can have the AI generate high-quality text that you can then easily refine to better fit your voice and intention.”
-It’s an accurate metaphor.
+I like that framing.
 You’re not asking a machine to produce a finished piece.
 You’re shaping rough material into something that sounds like you.

 There’s also a sidebar chat (called Type Chat) that works like a conversation with an AI that has read your document.
-You can brainstorm, ask questions about what you’ve written, or work through structural problems.
+You can brainstorm, ask questions about what you’ve written, dig into structural problems, or just think out loud about where a scene is going.
 When the chat produces text you want to use, you push it into the document directly instead of copying and pasting.
-It’s a small detail, but it’s the kind of friction reduction that adds up across a long writing session.
+Small detail, but that kind of friction reduction adds up across a long writing session.
+(Trust me on this.
+I’ve lost entire paragraphs in the copy-paste shuffle.)

 The Knowledge Vault